Johnny Mnemonic (film): Production

+Development

+In the 1980s, director Robert Longo was known primarily for his artwork, including "Men in the Cities", a series of images meant to be viewed sequentially.
+After having been influenced by film, he transitioned to directing music videos and, when he tired of that, became interested in adapting William Gibson's Johnny Mnemonic.
+Longo and Gibson first started work on a screenplay in 1989.
+Longo's first attempt to finance the film was through Warner Bros. in 1990.
+Bob Krasnow liked Longo's short film, Arena Brains, and offered to finance a feature film.
+Before pre-production could begin, Warner Bros. merged with Time Inc., and the film was put on hold.
+Recognizing the film was unlikely to be produced, Krasnow let Longo out of his contract.
+Longo nearly gave up on getting Johnny Mnemonic made but continued to make contacts in Hollywood.

-Longo and Gibson originally envisioned making an art film on a small budget but failed to get financing.
+Longo and Gibson sought to sell Johnny Mnemonic as an art film on a small budget but failed to get financing from the studios.
+Gibson said they wanted to avoid flashy, MTV-inspired visuals and "plunge the audience into a very strange but consistent universe".
 Longo commented that the project "started out as an arty 1½-million-dollar movie, and it became a 30-million-dollar movie because we couldn't get a million and a half."
 Longo's lawyer suggested that their problem was that they were not asking for enough money and that studios would not be interested in such a small project.
+Studios were also concerned that Longo's artistic background would impact his ability to make a commercially viable film.

-The unbounded spread of the Internet in the early 1990s and the consequent rapid growth of high technology culture had made cyberpunk increasingly relevant, and this was a primary motivation for Sony Pictures's decision to fund the project in the tens of millions.
-Val Kilmer was originally cast in the title role, and Reeves replaced him when Kilmer dropped out.
+The unbounded spread of the Internet in the early 1990s and the consequent rapid growth of high technology culture had made the cyberpunk genre increasingly relevant, and this was a primary motivation for Sony Pictures's decision to fund the project in the tens of millions.
+Val Kilmer was originally cast in the title role, and Keanu Reeves replaced him when Kilmer dropped out.
+Gibson approved of this casting and said Reeves understood the character well.
 Reeves' Canadian nationality opened up further financial options, such as Canadian tax incentives.
-When Speed turned into a major hit in 1994, expectations were raised for Johnny Mnemonic, and Sony saw the film as a potential blockbuster hit.
+In Canada, Longo discovered he had to maintain Canadian crew quotas.
+Michael Chapman had agreed to shoot the film, but Longo had to hire a Canadian cinematographer instead.